OfficeDev/outlook-dev-docs/docs/add-ins/tips-for-handling-date-values-in-outlook-add-ins.md

 // represented in the appropriate local time.
 // In an Outlook rich client, this is dictionary format
 // in client computer time zone.
-// In Outlook on the web or OWA for Devices, this dictionary
+// In Outlook on the web or mobile devices, this dictionary
 // format is in EAC time zone. var myLocalDictionaryDate = Office.context.mailbox.convertToLocalClientTime(myDate);